Directional Dark Matter Detection in Anisotropic Dirac Materials: Acknowledgments

 \section{Acknowledgments}

-We thank Tanner Trickle and Kevin Zhang for discussions, and Yoni Kahn for comments on the draft.
+We thank Sinead Griffin, Adolfo Grushin, Tanner Trickle and Kevin Zhang for discussions, and Yoni Kahn for comments on the draft.
+We especially thank Marco Bernardi and Hsiao-Yi Chen for discussions and collaboration on future related work.
 This work was supported by the Quantum Information Science Enabled Discovery (QuantISED) for High Energy Physics (KA2401032) at LBNL.